sap-tutorials/Tutorials/tutorials/abap-custom-ui-generate-tile/abap-custom-ui-generate-tile.md

 ---
-title:  ABAP Custom New UI - Generate Tile
+title:  Add Custom UI's Application Tile to Fiori Launchpad
-description:  Generate a Tile for a UI.
+description:  Extend a Business Catalog with a custom UI application.
 primary_tag: topic>abap-development
 tags: [  tutorial>beginner, topic>abap-development, topic>abap-extensibility ]
 ---

 ## Prerequisites
-Access to a SAP S/4HANA Cloud System is expected as a prerequisite. **`ABAP Custom New UI - UI Creation for a Tile`** as tutorial represents a further Prerequisite for the tile generating.
+Access to a SAP S/4HANA Cloud System is expected as a prerequisite. **`Create a Custom UI for S/4HANA on SAP Cloud Platform`** as tutorial represents a further Prerequisite for the tile generating.

 ## Next Steps
  (coming soon).